Chart Color Schemes

 Surry Hills features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Surry Hills, as per the latest Census, 1.1% of dwellings were houses while 98.9% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's figures which stood at 2.3% houses and 97.7% other dwellings.
-Home ownership in Surry Hills was recorded at 14.1%, mirroring the Sydney metro average, with mortgaged properties at 18.9% and rented dwellings at 67.0%.
+Dwelling structure in Surry Hills, as evaluated at the latest Census held on 28 August 2016, comprised 1.1% houses and 98.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metropolitan area's 2.3% houses and 97.7% other dwellings.
+Home ownership in Surry Hills was at 14.1%, similar to the Sydney metro level, with mortgaged dwellings at 18.9% and rented dwellings at 67.0%.
 The median monthly mortgage repayment in Surry Hills was $2,839, higher than the Sydney metro average of $2,705.
-The median weekly rent in Surry Hills was $550, identical to the Sydney metro figure.
-Nationally, Surry Hills's median mortgage repayments were significantly higher at $2,839 compared to Australia's average of $1,863, and rents were substantially higher at $550 versus the national average of $375.
+Median weekly rent in Surry Hills was recorded at $550, matching the Sydney metro figure.
+Nationally, Surry Hills's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing